vchaptsev/cookiecutter-django-vue/README.rst

 * Optimized development and production settings (12-Factor_ based via django-environ_)
 * Send emails via Anymail_ (using Mailgun_ by default, but switchable)
-* Static & media storages using Amazon S3
+* Static & media files with AmazonS3 or Whitenoise_ + AmazonS3
 * Webpack_ for builds and hot-development-server
 * Yarn_ for npm-dependencies